fortrabbit/help/docs/billing.md

 ### Payment methods

-You can pay by credit card or SEPA direct debit.
-For enterprise clients (large volume) we also offer to pay by bill (giro / wire) (on account, after invoice).
+#### Credit card

-* Visa, MasterCart and Amex are the supported credit cards
-* Many debit cards are not supported, some are
+Visa, MasterCart and Amex are the supported credit cards.
+Many debit cards are not supported, some are, try it out.
+US clients might need to ask their bank to allow payments from us.
+When setting up the payment option we'll do test charge.

+#### SEPA direct debit

-* SEPA direct debit is accessible to clients in the European Union
+SEPA direct debit is accessible to clients in the European Union.

+#### On invoice

+For enterprise clients we also offer to pay by bill (giro / wire) (on account, after invoice).
+The current workflow requires that there is already a Billing Contact set up here, including a valid payment method and best with a couple of invoices.
+Then you can ask us in support to change the payment method to on invoice.

+#### Currently not supported

-* PayPal is NOT supported, there are no future plans for that
+PayPal is NOT supported, there are no future plans for that.

 ### Billing e-mail address